Tag Archives: young adults

 So proud! (picture, picture, picture, pic…)

-Maybe there was something wrong with me.
-Had I become world-weary?
+I was neither sad nor melancholy and quickly suspected there might be something wrong with me.
+Sure, sure, sure I’d been at this rodeo three times already.
+But had I become world-weary?
 Jaded?
 Cynical?
-I mean, for a school career, my kid had a pretty great run.
-He did well academically, he had impressive moments on the field and he garnered a few local headlines that at times placed him above his peers.
-Kudos.
-Back pat.
-Way to go.
+I mean, for a school *career, my kid had a pretty great run.
+He – like many of his friends – did well academically, had impressive moments on the field and on occasion, even garnered a few local headlines that at times made his head swell.
+Of course I was proud of him.

 Now, move on.

 I’m sorry (not sorry) it’s just never been something I’ve ever thought was a big deal.
 In fact it’s been unconditionally expected for all of my kids.
-Truth: They all came from a stable foundation, had a roof over their heads, food on their tables and parents who kept external stressors to a minimum during their educational run.
-Getting through high school was their only job and while I enjoyed every moment on a bleacher and duly scrapbooked every news clipping, plainly put, I’m over it.
+Getting through high school was their only job and while I enjoyed every moment in an auditorium or bleacher and duly scrapbooked every news clipping, I’m ready to put it on a shelf and start a new one.

-And (more truth): now more incredibly excited to see what they’ll all do when left to their own machinations.
+With a whole life ahead of them, I’ve always been more excited to see what my kids will all do when left to their own passions and inclinations.

-There are certain moments I’ll always remember and keep in the forefront of my memory (God willing, despite being incapable of remembering where I was last week or where I filed those donation receipts) but there is without question one Mom Moment that I will hold onto for a very, very long time (you know, until the moment gets taken over by this kid running NASA or curing cancer or I don’t know, taking out the trash without being asked).
+Unbeknownst to him, there is one particular Mom Moment I will hold onto for a very, very long time (you know, until the moment gets taken over by this kid running NASA or curing cancer or I don’t know, taking out the trash without being asked).

 I don’t think anything could ever make me any prouder as a parent.